block/stoic/README.md

 ## Introduction

+Stoic provides a communication channel from your laptop inside an app process.
-Stoic lets you look within your Android processes, giving you the courage to take on difficult bugs.
+It lets you look within your Android processes, understand their behavior, and solve difficult problems.

-Stoic is a tool for
+Stoic establishes its communication channel in one of two ways:
-1. running code inside another process - without any modifications to its APK,
+1. On debuggable APKs, Stoic can leverage debug APIs to establish a channel without any modifications to the APK
+2. You can compile the Stoic plugin SDK into a non-debuggable APK, export a ContentProvider, and Stoic will use that to establish a channel.

-2. exposing extra capabilities to code, normally only available to a debugger, and
+If the debug API method is used, then your plugin will have access to extra capabilities - normally only available to a debugger.
-3. blurring the lines between code and debugger

 You can write plugins that
 1. provide command-line access to APIs normally only available inside the process